 - Check if the system allows statement generation as per customer requirements.

-- Check if the system has recorded a number of calls accurately.
+- Check if the system has recorded several calls accurately.

 - Check if the plan selected by the customer reflects in the billing system.